-The highlights of our environmental or social characteristics are as follows.
+The highlights of MEL's environmental or social characteristics are as follows.

 - Environmental initiatives climate change response.
-We implement energy-saving measures and take steps to reduce GHG emissions in our portfolio.
-Towards these ends, we have installed LED lighting and rooftop solar panels in our properties along with implementation of renewable energy.
-Furthermore, we display posters that raise awareness on energy-saving measures in common areas of our properties. - Environmental initiatives water and waste management.
+We implement energy-saving measures and take steps to reduce GHG emissions in MEL's portfolio.
+Towards these ends, we have installed LED lighting and rooftop solar panels in MEL's properties along with implementation of renewable energy.
+Furthermore, we display posters that raise awareness on energy-saving measures in common areas of MEL's properties. - Environmental initiatives water and waste management.
 We seek to reduce water consumption by installing devices and appliances such as water meters, water-efficient toilets and smart irrigation systems.
 Moreover, we strive to reduce waste in cooperation with tenants by promoting the "3R" (reduce, reuse and recycle) waste programs. - Social initiatives tenants.
 We endeavor to improve tenant health, safety and comfort by undertaking renovation work in response to varying needs, and by expanding tenant support services to help serve such needs.
-We have built restaurants and convenience stores on our premises and installed amenities such as shower rooms and multipurpose restrooms.
-Our properties are also equipped with disaster-relief vending machines, secure reserves containing food and beverage in case of emergency, and automated external defibrillators. - Social initiatives local communities.
+We have built restaurants and convenience stores on MEL's premises and installed amenities such as shower rooms and multipurpose restrooms.
+MEL's properties are also equipped with disaster-relief vending machines, secure reserves containing food and beverage in case of emergency, and automated external defibrillators. - Social initiatives local communities.
 We build and maintain good relations with local residents, governments and other community members by providing and ensuring a pleasant and safe environment.
-We support local communities in the event of disasters by providing our properties as municipality-designated disaster evacuation sites.
+We support local communities in the event of disasters by providing MEL's properties as municipality-designated disaster evacuation sites.
 We also participate in community service activities such as community clean-up events with local residents. - Social initiatives diversity and employee welfare.
-We are committed to respecting the fundamental rights and diversity of our employees, and we endeavor to establish an environment that supports a healthy work-life balance.
+The Asset Management Company is committed to respecting the fundamental rights and diversity of its employees, and we endeavor to establish an environment that supports a healthy work-life balance.
 To help achieve these goals, we have introduced flexible working hours, a defined contribution pension plan and various leave programs that are tailored to varying needs and circumstances. - Social initiatives human resources development.
 The Asset Management Company develops human resources with extensive expertise and know-how by offering various training programs, on topics such as compliance, human rights, risk management and sustainability.
-We also encourage employees to pursue professional qualifications that assist them in honing their skills as real estate asset management professionals, and we subsidize the costs needed to obtain and maintain such qualifications.
+The Asset Management Company also encourages its employees to pursue professional qualifications that assist them in honing their skills as real estate asset management professionals, and subsidizes the costs needed to obtain and maintain such qualifications.